-- Press and release the DSC switch. - The DSC system will switch on, the message centre will temporarily display DSC ON - The warning indicator in the instrument panel will be extinguished.
+- Press and release the DSC switch. - The DSC system will switch on, the message centre will temporarily display DSC ON. - The DSC OFF warning lamp in the instrument panel will be extinguished.

-Note: Switching the engine off and then on again, will always revert DSC status to DSC ON, regardless of which JaguarDrive Control mode is selected.
+Note: Switching the engine off and then on again, will always revert DSC status to DSC ON, regardless of which mode is selected.